matteyas/replace-text/README.md

 ### Edit the replacement table
 1. Press ctrl+shift+h

-This will bring up the replacement table in notepad
+This will bring up the replacement table in notepad.

+WARNING: Make sure to save the replacement table with the correct encoding (Unicode) or some replacements will be irreversably lost.

 ## Replacement table format
 The format in the replacement table is simple: